astropy/pytest-openfiles/README.rst

 pytest-openfiles
 ================

+**IMPORTANT: 0.6.0 is the final release.
+This package is now archived and no longer being developed.**

 This package provides a plugin for the `pytest`_ framework that allows developers to detect whether any file handles or other file-like objects were inadvertently left open at the end of a unit test.
 It has been moved from the